nds-org/developer-tutorial/README.md

-# NDSLabs Developer Tutorial
+# NDS Labs Developer Tutorial

-## NDSLabs Setup
+## NDS Labs Setup
-There are a few automated steps involved in setting up your own instance of NDSLabs.
+There are a few automated steps involved in setting up your own instance of NDS Labs.

 ### System Shell
-The system-shell is a small docker image that contains everything needed to begin running your own instance of NDSLabs in minutes:
+The system-shell is a small docker image that contains everything needed to begin running your own instance of NDS Labs in minutes:
 ```bash
 eval $(docker run --rm -it ndslabs/system-shell usage docker)
 ```